 |08 September 2017||Other Incidents|

-On September 8, 2017, cruise itinerary Sept 8-11 (3-day Bahamas from Miami, call ports Coco Cay and Nassau) was cancelled due to hurricane Irma.
+On September 8, 2017, cruise itinerary Sept 8-11 (the 3-day Bahamas from Miami, call ports Coco Cay and Nassau) was cancelled due to hurricane Irma.
 All cancelled bookings received 100% future RCI cruise credit.
 All booked shore excursions were fully refunded.
 Next scheduled cruise (itinerary Sept 11-15, 4-day Florida Bahamas from Miami to Nassau, Coco Cay and Key West) was also cancelled as PortMiami remained closed to all shipping traffic.

 |29 April 2015||Other Incidents|

 On April 29, 2015, three cruise vessels – the Enchantment ship, the fleet mate Quantum of the Seas and the NCL ship Norwegian Gem assisted in a rescue operation searching for a yachtsman who fell overboard from his boat.
 Soon a USCG helicopter arrived in the area, and ~1 hour later the man was found and rescued.

 On March 24, 2013, a 62-year-old female passenger died from heart disease.
 She was found dead by her husband in their cabin on deck 7.
 The ship was on a Baltimore roundtrip itinerary (arriving at homeport March 25).
 Ship officers contacted the FBI and the Baltimore police following a standard procedure.
 The autopsy report showed death from natural causes.